Job Opportunities

 Data shows that women, gender minorities and BIPOC candidates more frequently do not apply to a job because they don’t feel that they meet all of the qualifications listed.
 We would like to create room for folks to grow and learn on the job while we maintain the company's forward growth.
 We are growing and changing our organization.
 We are looking for candidates who love the theater and are excited to be part of a Team.
 Most positions are paid hourly as employees.
 Our job descriptions are general overviews, not just a mandatory comprehensive list.
 If you feel passionate about our efforts and believe that you have the skills to contribute to the growth of our organization, we want to hear from you.

-Development Director
+Development Associate

 In recent years, Seattle Public Theater has transformed into a vital arts hub whose productions and programming extend beyond North Seattle and into citywide, national, and global conversations.